About

 This site began as a personal scrapbook in 2015, a place to share ideas before Substack existed and when I had little interest in Medium.
 With enough about me already on LinkedIn, I wanted something different.

 I created this platform to advance ideas and "pay it forward" for those interested in entrepreneurship.
-Given the nature of the internet, I knew I needed to include credibility milestones—proof that my ideas weren’t just theories but ones I’d successfully put into practice.
+Given the nature of the internet, I knew I needed to include credibility milestones, proof that my ideas weren’t just theories but ones I’d successfully put into practice.
 More than that, I wanted a platform of my own.
 Social media didn’t feel right, so I set out to build a more authentic home for my thoughts.

-In late 2017, I discovered Quora, which became a new outlet for answering specific questions on topics I knew well, as a way to help others.
+In December 2017, I discovered Quora, which became a new outlet for answering specific questions on topics I knew well, as a way to help others.
 While Quora is full of opinions, I focused only on sharing what I knew to be effective or accurate.
 It was a space where my experience and ideas could be scrutinized and challenged, as they should be.
 The real-time debates and differing opinions, along with the friendships formed, have been something I’ve greatly enjoyed.
-However, my engagement with Quora made this site less relevant, though I still felt the need for an anchor—a place to store my thoughts.
+However, my engagement with Quora made this site less relevant, though I still felt the need for an anchor, a place to store my thoughts.

-Over time, as I wrote more elsewhere, this site became less of a form of expression and more of a guestbook, like the ones you find at old lodges—except I’m the only guest.
+Over time, as I wrote more elsewhere, this site became less of a form of expression and more of a guestbook, like the ones you find at old lodges, except I’m the only guest.
 Now that I live at Moose Lodge, this site has evolved into just that: a place to store my thoughts.

 Moose Lodge